Inference of Binary Regime Models with Jump Discontinuities: Empirical study

 \section{Empirical study}

 \noi We consider the time series data of eighteen different Indian stock indices with $5$-minute granularity during the time period starting from $1$-st December, 2016 and ending on $30$-th June, 2017.
 Assuming six hours of trading in each day and two hundred and fifty trading days in a year, we set $\Delta = \frac{5}{250\times 360} \approx 5.5\times10^{-5}$.
-In order to separate the jump discontinuities, we consider $\hat{p}=2\times 10^{-4}$.
-Then we solve \eqref{para:est} numerically using iterative method \eqref{hatk} with 20 iterations.
+In order to separate the jump discontinuities, we consider $\hat{p}=1\%$.
+Then we solve \eqref{para:est} numerically as described in Remark \ref{rem1}.

 \noi The numerical approximations of $\hat{\beta}$, $ \hat{\Lambda}$ and $V$ for each index data are given in Table \ref{para}.
 Each row of Table \ref{para} corresponds to an index, whose name is mentioned in the second column with its code in the first column.
 Using the $\hat \beta $ value, we obtain the $\hat c$ value for each index using \eqref{c}.
-Then using the value of $\hat c$ we compute $\hat \mu$ and $\hat \sigma$ according to the Definition \ref{mu:sighat}.
-In last two columns, Table \ref{para} enlists the empirical long run average drift $\bar{\hat{\mu}}$ and the empirical long run average volatility $\bar{\hat{\sigma}}$ for each index.
+Then using the value of $\hat c$ we derive the time series $\hat \mu$ and $\hat \sigma$ according to the Definition \ref{mu:sighat}.
+In last two columns, Table \ref{para} enlists the empirical long run average drift $\bar{\hat{\mu}}$ and the empirical long run average volatility $\bar{\hat{\sigma}}$ for each index.\\